Improving Washington University’s Response to Sexual Assault and Misconduct: A Call to Action

 Title IX Advisory Committee Members:

-- Tonya Edmond, Social Work, Faculty
+- Tonya Edmond, Associate Dean for Social Work, Faculty

-- Jeffrey Matthews, Performing Arts, Faculty
+- Jeffrey Matthews, Professor of Practice in Performing Art, Faculty

-- Jessica Klingler Cissell, Provost Office, Staff
+- Jessica Klingler Cissell, Director, Graduate Programming and The Graduate Center, Provost Office, Staff